 - The tenant should understand any maintenance projects or capital expenditures that the landlord is planning for during the term of your lease, and what is the effect of this on your budget.

 If you as a tenant in a building are concerned with the building and/or its operating costs, you should contact the building’s property manager or your real estate agent.
-The building’s property manager is the best contact, and he or she will be able to explain the status of the building and why the operating costs are at the level they are.
+The building’s property manager is the best contact, and he or she will be able to explain the status of the building and why the operating costs are high for the property are at the level they are.